Consumer versus Branded Calling

 Branded Calling is not T-Mobile specific and other carriers may have their own implementation of this service.

-I’m a consumer who is receiving unwanted calls from an enterprise that are Branded Calls.
+I’m a consumer who is receiving unwanted calls from an entity or organization that appear to be Branded Calls.
 Is there anything I can do?

 Yes!
 First, you can block the call from your device’s dialer.
-If an enterprise continues to call you after you’ve blocked one of their numbers, you can ask them to be added to their “Do Not Call” list.
+If an entity or organization continues to call you after you’ve blocked one of their numbers, you can ask them to be added to their “Do Not Call” list.

 I’m a consumer who is having issues with my device to enable/disable Branded Calling.
 Where can I get more information?